 There’s plenty of articles out there on the equipment needed for starting your own podcast but it’s always good to know what equipment your favorite podcast uses.
 In the beginning, The Cloudcast graciously taught me their tools and process, but we’ve carved our own path at this point.
 The one piece of advice I can give is that you need to invest in quality equipment early on.
 We made the mistake here at Bourbon Pursuit by only buying a simple Blue Yeti microphone and huddling around it.
 It was a mistake and the audio quality shows.
 We probably lost a lot of listeners because of it.
 If you like our audio today, it’s because we finally invested in making quality the first priority.
+We’ve also done several generations of upgrades in equipment to get bigger and better.

 We do all kinds of recordings.
 We will record on location but we also have guests not in our area so it’s done remotely.
 We’re also unique in that we do a combination of both Audio and Video podcasts.
 So the software we use may be overkill for you.
 I’ll give suggestions for you to use if you’re audio only.